aws/aws-cdk/packages/aws-cdk-lib/aws-lambda-event-sources/README.md

 // The Kafka topic you want to subscribe to const topic = 'some-cool-topic';

-declare const bucket = s3.Bucket;
+declare const bucket: s3.IBucket;

-const s3OnFailureDestination = new sources.S3OnFailureDestination(bucket);
+const s3OnFailureDestination = new S3OnFailureDestination(bucket);

 myFunction.addEventSource(new ManagedKafkaEventSource({
   clusterArn,